Zapier vs Workato | 9 Factors to Decide the Best One

 Is Zapier enterprise-ready?

-Zapier doesn’t support HIPAA or advanced permissions, which may be a dealbreaker for finance or healthcare industries.
-For standard security needs, it performs well, but it’s not built for high-compliance environments.
+Zapier doesn’t support HIPAA, which may be a dealbreaker for finance or healthcare industries, but for standard enterprise security needs, it performs well.
+It also automatically opts out enterprise users from AI model training.

 How secure is Workato for enterprises?